Mission and Purpose

 Allen Memorial Library is committed to providing equal access to information and services for all students, faculty, and staff members.
 We strive to provide an equitable experience for all individuals regardless of ability by following accessibility standards, responding to user feedback, and providing support and accommodations.
 Allen Memorial Library complies with VCSU policy statement V1203.01: Digital Accessibility.

 The library contains a limited number of public access computers.
 Students, faculty, and staff of Valley City State University have priority in using these computers.
 All users must comply with the guidelines on computer and network usage set forth in Section 1901.2 of the Policies and Procedures of the North Dakota University System (NDUS) as well as the library rules for use.
 Library personnel reserve the right to restrict use of library computer equipment.
 Temporary guest wireless accounts are offered in conjunction with university technology services for campus visitors and community users.
 Users of guest wireless accounts must comply with both library and university system guidelines.

 In accordance with North Dakota state law, Allen Memorial Library does not release information on library users or their use of information.
 North Dakota Century Code, Section 40-38-12, states: “Any record maintained or received by a library receiving public funds, which provides a library patron's name or information sufficient to identify a patron together with the subject about which the patron requested information, is considered private and is excepted from the public records disclosure requirements of section 44-04-18.
 These records may be released when required pursuant to a court order or a subpoena.”

-The library withdraws materials from the collection on an ongoing basis.
-Decisions for de-selection are made using professional collection development tools and procedures.
+The library withdraws materials from the collection on an ongoing basis as a part of the routine collection management procedures of the library.
+Decisions on deselection are made using professional collection development tools and procedures.

 Gifts to the Library